Manga Effects Every Artist Should Know!

 • Speed lines

 Speedlines convey speed, movement, and urgency.
-They help build momentum before we reach an impactful scene, signaling the reader that something intense or fast is happening, which can add to more excitement!
+They help build momentum before we reach an impactful scene, signaling the reader that something intense or fast is happening, which can add more excitement!

 However, speedlines are not limited to these functions; they can also convey emotions.
 For example, drawing speedlines coming from the top can create a sense of gloom, while drawing them coming from the bottom can evoke a rising effect.